 Over time the support workers had identified more and more needs and had found ways of meeting those needs.
 Sometimes they directed people to projects run by others that they had listed on a database of trusted sources of help.
 Or it could be that they recognised the need to set up a new project so they pointed out the need to other members of the community so that someone could do something about it.

 Everything worked together.
-Even the housebound had a role as they were the prayer warriors and without their support, everyone would find fulfilling their role so much harder.
+Even the housebound had a role as some were intercessors and others worked at home on their computers providing support via Facebook or developing websites that served people in need.
+Without their support, everyone would find fulfilling their role so much harder.
 Everyone had a role to fulfill as there were as many ways to serve others as there were people.

 Where did this community gather?

-Some Christian communities do a lot to serve the people around them but there are few if any that have managed to reach this kind of level.
+There are many groups in local communities who do a lot to serve the people around them but there are few if any that have managed to reach this level of cooperation.
 Yet this is just the tip of the iceberg as behind the scenes is a training centre.
 This is where the people who have come in struggling are helped to become the people who help the next generation of people in need who approach the community for help.